devs-group/flutter_insta_share/README.md

 > Mind: Always use the `.index` function like `InstashareStatus.Done.index` to compare against the result.

+## Example
+You can also simply use my example app and check out the code.

+1. Open your emulator or connect your device
+2. `cd example`
+3. `flutter run -t lib/main.dart --debug`

 ## Todo
 - If possible remember the generated photo (iOS only) in the gallery and delete it when the user comes back into the app.